csar95/NN_OptimizedWithPSO/README.md

 # NN_OptimizedWithPSO

+This project is for the course Biologically Inspired Computation and it is developed by César Gutiérrez and Marco Casadio.
+We developed a Neural Network library from scratch along with the Particle Swarm Optimization (PSO) algorithm.

 - The main.py file can run any function.
 Select it commenting lines 83-88.
 - The files [1in_cubic.py, 1in_linear.py, 1in_sine.py, 1in_tanh.py, 2in_complex.py, 2in_xor.py] each run the respective function with the hyperparameters that gave the best results during testing.
 - The PSO algorithm is run inside the draw_graph function for 750 iterations.